Jkintree2/open-collective-intelligence/README.md

 The entities and relationships identified in conversations could be stored in graph databases.
 Graphs can be visualized as dots connected with lines.
 The dots are called nodes or vertices, and they represent the entities.
 The lines connecting the dots are called edges, and they represent the RELATIONSHIPS between the entities.
 A node-edge-node triplet makes up a statement.

 Rather than generate responses from the parameters that have been pre-trained into the language models, the agentic frameworks would retrieve fact checked information from personal and shared databases.
 Sequences of numbers, called embeddings, which represent the meaning of statements, could be used to retrieve relevant information during conversations.
-Multilingual embeddings should have similar sequences of numbers even when the statements are made in different languages.
+Embeddings output by multilingual language models should have similar sequences of numbers even when the statements are made in different languages.

 Summaries of decisions would be especially meaningful information.
 Summaries of decisions could be stored both as nodes in shared databases, and as files in the Interplanetary File System, IPFS, which is designed for the decentralized distribution of information.